synergycodes/ng-diagram/apps/docs/src/content/docs/api/Types/GroupNode.md

 #### Remarks

 MeasuredBounds are computed by the system and should not be set manually.
-Computed bounds of the node based on its position, size, and rotation.
+Bounding box that encompasses the node including its ports, accounting for rotation.

 #### Inherited from